India News | Oil & Gas Emissions 3 Times Higher Than Figures Being Reported, Shows Data Released at COP27 | LatestLY

 The top 14 sources of emissions in the world are oil and gas fields, with the Permian Basin in Texas, the US, being the largest emitter, the latest global emissions inventory showed.

+Seventy-nine per cent of the emissions are from countries that have set a net zero target.

+Net zero means achieving a balance between the greenhouse gases put into the atmosphere and those taken out.

-Al Gore, former vice-president of the US and a founding member of the Climate Trace coalition, said, "We cannot manage and reduce emissions if we cannot measure them."
+"These countries have not been able to identify exactly where they can reduce emissions most effectively," Al Gore, former vice-president of the US and a founding member of the Climate Trace coalition, said, adding that "we cannot manage and reduce emissions if we cannot measure them."

 "Oil and gas producers are underreporting emissions.
 The actual measurements are shocking (3 times).
 It's important because methane has been increasing," he said.